I tried setting up a spending limit in Claude Enterprise

 2026-03-29-13-16-30.png

-Let's also check the "per-user usage limits."
-By default, it seems nothing is specifically set.
+Let's also check the "Per-user usage limits."
+By default, it seems that nothing is specifically set.

-There is one user marked as "Unavailable."
-This user has Primary Owner permissions.
-Therefore, it seems that spending limits cannot be set for Primary Owners.
+There's one user marked as "Unavailable."
+This was a user with Primary Owner permissions.
+Therefore, we can understand that spending limits cannot be set for Primary Owners.

 2026-03-29-13-20-16.png

-It looks like usage limits can also be set per service.
+It seems possible to set usage limits by service unit as well.
 Currently, Claude Code Review is displayed.

 2026-03-29-13-24-43.png